sckott/baad_blog/ropensci.md

 5. Raw data received from authors.
 6. Data processed and entered into BAAD (we filled out as much of information as we could ourselves).
 7. A review of data, including any queries, sent to authors for error checking.
-8. Data approved (finish). <!-- what does "finish mean here?" -->
+8. Data approved.
-9. Data excluded because of issues that arose (no response, not interested, could not locate data, data not suitable etc.)  (finish).<!-- what does "finish mean here?" -->
+9. Data excluded because of issues that arose (no response, not interested, could not locate data, data not suitable etc.).

 At each stage we automated as much as possible.
 We used a script to generate emails in R based on information in our database, and made it as easy as possible for the contributors to fulfil their tasks and get back to us.